-To set up your satellite receiver for Dish Network (Factory Configuration):
+Set up your satellite receiver for DISH NETWORK (Factory Configuration):

 - 1. Remove the satellite dome cover on top of the motorhome by releasing the screws around the dome. - 2.
 Change dish settings to 4-7-8 by adjusting the dip switches to the DOWN position (8 is already in the DOWN position). - 3.
 Re-install the dome.